mupif/mupif/doc/source/userman.rst

 model space (such as individual models (simulation tools), instances of data types, solution steps, etc).
 The top level abstract classes are defind in MuPIF to represent these components, defining a common interface allowing to manipulate individual representations using a single common interface.
-The top level classes and their interfaces are described in Section :ref:`Platform-APIs`.
+The top level classes and their interfaces are described in :numref:`Platform-APIs`.

 In this section, we present a simple, minimum working example, illustrating the basic concept.
 The example presented in this section is